allegro/allegro.tech/_posts/2019-08-09-team-tourism-at-allegro.md

 the exchange period, you should focus on one, and only one thing which interests you the most, to achieve a specific goal.

-Boredom, burnout, monotony may happen to each of us.
-By working for too long on single project you may want to refresh yourself.
-In that case, team tourism will probably have vast impact on your morale.
+Boredom, burnout and monotony may happen to each of us.
+After working for too long on a single project you may want to refresh yourself.
+In that case, team tourism will probably have a vast impact on your morale.

-If the product is enormous, it is often hard to keep track of all its aspects.
+If the product is enormous, it is often hard to keep track of all its facets.
 As a result, different departments are focused on totally different business requirements.
-While working in different teams, you may see other points of view which may be entirely beneficial.
+While working in different teams, you may see other points of view which may be very beneficial.

-What if this goes so well, that person on the exchange wants to stay?
-It is also possible and we do not say ‘no’.
-Of course that decision should not be immediate, and more measured actions should be taken.
-Regardless of that, team tourism is a good place when you want to potentially change your team permanently.
+What if this goes so well that the person on the exchange wants to stay?
+That is also possible and we do not say ‘no’.
+Of course that decision should not be immediate and more measured actions should be taken.
+Regardless of that, team tourism is a good place to start when you want to potentially change your team permanently.

-Last but not least, we decide to do that kind of exchange, because the team needs it.
-The person who is going to the exchange may go there in order to help the team achieve its goal.
+Last but not least, we decide to do that kind of exchange because the team needs it.
+The person who is going to the exchange may go there in order to help the team achieve its goals.
 To illustrate, we may want to do this to remove some obsolete library from the project or reduce technical debt.
-Or quite the contrary, to introduce a new library or redesign existing peace of software.
+Or quite the contrary, to introduce a new library or redesign an existing piece of software.

 ## How to organise it?

-Truth to be told, we don’t have strict rules or procedures how to do that.
+Truth be told, we don’t have strict rules or procedures how to carry out exchanges.
 Whereas other companies embrace explicit procedures, we mostly try to follow common sense, which can be described in a few sentences.

 ### Before the exchange

 First of all, the need for team tourism should be clarified.
-In most of the cases, team member proposes the exchange, but there are cases when a leader can propose it for someone else.
+Generally, a team member proposes the exchange, but there are cases when a team leader can propose it for someone else.

 When there is a desire to go on an exchange, both teams and the person who will be on the exchange have to agree on:
-What is the goal of the exchange?
-How long it should take?
+* What is the goal of the exchange?
+* How long it should take?
 When to do it?
-How to handle other duties, for example being on call.
-Notice that deciding how long it should take is completely different question from when to do it.
+* How to handle other duties (for example being on call)?
+Notice that deciding how long it should take is a completely different question from when to do it.

-When you ask yourself the question about the length, it should be long enough to fulfil the goal of the exchange, but short enough not to cause any problems with your origin team deliverables.
-On the contrary, when discussing the time to do it, you should keep in mind different scrum teams, different times of sprint start and end dates.
+When you ask yourself the question about the length, it should be long enough to fulfil the goal of the exchange, but short enough not to cause any problems with your original team deliverables.
+On the contrary, when discussing the time to do it, you should keep in mind different lengths of sprints' starts.
 Most common situation is that the exchange should take two weeks.
-Ideal situation is that two teams starts its sprints on the same day.
-In practice it is rarely the case, so it is necessary to reach a compromise.
+Ideal situation is that two teams start their sprints on the same day.
+In practice, this is rarely the case, so it is necessary to reach a compromise.

 ### After the exchange

-When the dust settles, and the exchange is over, person on the exchange should summarise it.
+When the dust settles, and the exchange is over, the person on the exchange should summarise it.
 We do not impose the form.
 It should be in the form of the note, presentation or other way of sharing knowledge.
 It is often summarised what was done or what was learnt during that period of time.